| American Lutheran

 Meet Another Future Pastor

 Dean Stoner has completed

 his vicarage and continues his studies through our distance video conferencing curriculum.
-He is currently serving at St. Paul's Lutheran Church, Napo-leon Township in Napoleon, Ohio as a Minister-In-Training.
-When asked about his decision to join the ministry, Dean replied, "Unlike most who pursue pastoral ministry, I am what is known as a 'second career guy.'
+When asked about his decision to enter the ministry, Dean replied, "Unlike most who pursue pastoral ministry, I am what is known as a 'second career guy.'
 For most of my adult life I fought with this sense from God that He wanted something 'more' from me, and after 10 or so years of resisting, I was eventually led to Seminary.
 Although then still unsure where school would take me, I was confident that the Holy Spirit would eventually bring me to discerning His will, what-ever that may be.
 My journey soon brought me to the realization that my calling was to serve a church.
 And although this reality is challenging at times, it is also very exciting! ...
 I finally sense that I've 'come home,' so to speak, following Christ's call to serve Him in this manner.
 What a privilge, what an honor!
 Thanks be to God!"

 Do you have a desire to be a pastor?

 Has anyone ever told you, "You would make a great pastor" or that "you should consider this as your career path?"
 Have you ever wondered what your vocation might be after college?
 Or, do you already have a career that is not fullling and you're wondering about pastoral ministry?
 St. Paul wrote, "If anyone sets his heart on being an overseerer, he desires a noble thing" (1 Tim.
 3:1).
 If you have answered "Yes" to any of these questions then give us a call or send us an e-mail.
 We would be happy to speak with you.
 As we look down the road the need for pastors in our Church body is great.
 Perhaps you are one whom God is calling to serve Him in His harvest field.